OpenModelica/OpenModelica/README-OMDev-MINGW.txt

 2. Unpack for example into:
    c:\OMDev-mingw\
-   + Follow the instruction in the INSTALL file
+   + Follow the instructions in the INSTALL file

 3. Open OpenModelica project in Eclipse and run the OMDev-MINGW-OpenModelicaBuilder (Ctrl+B in general)